For the 2024-25 school year, there are 4 community colleges serving 37,322 students in Fort Worth, Texas.

 What is community college diversity score in Fort Worth, TX?

-Tarrant County, TX community colleges have a diversity score of 0.64, which is lower than the national average of 0.75 (view national diversity statistics).
+Community colleges in Tarrant County, TX have a diversity score of 0.64, which is lower than the national average of 0.75 (compared to national diversity statistics).

 How diverse are community college in Fort Worth, TX?

-Community colleges in Fort Worth, TX are approximately 96% minority students (majority Black).
+Community colleges in Fort Worth, TX have approximately 96% minority enrollment, with the majority being Black.

 Recent Articles